 Information on disciplinary measures taken is shared with all colleagues.
 We firmly believe this information, together with a robust follow-up on allegations, helps inspire confidence in the system and demonstrating accountability in action.

 UNHCR’s policy on Protection against Retaliation includes our affiliate workforce, has a wide scope of activities considered as protected and extends the timeline to report.
 It also provides interim measures to safeguard the interests of the complainant and strengthens corrective measures.

 We are also strengthening survivor and witness protection, which we recognize is difficult in certain contexts in which we work.
 Psychosocial and medical support is made available, along with interventions to facilitate reintegration within the community.

 In recent years, we have strengthened the capacity and expertise of our investigative and disciplinary processes, to ensure timely and effective handling of sexual misconduct cases, which is crucial to ensure accountability.
 Sexual misconduct cases are prioritized in both the investigatory and disciplinary processes.

-The IGO also provides training to our field operations to raise awareness of procedures, strengthen confidence in the system and share best practices.
+The IGO also provides training to our field operations to raise awareness of procedures, build confidence in the system and share best practices.
 It also provides training on sexual misconduct to our partners.

-Following investigation, if the allegations are substantiated, UNHCR personnel found to have engaged in sexual exploitation and abuse have their employment terminated, in line with our ‘zero tolerance’ policy.
-Perpetrators of sexual harassment are also normally separated from service, and in both cases are banned from being rehired.
+Following investigation, if the allegations are substantiated, UNHCR personnel found to have engaged in sexual exploitation and abuse have their employment terminated, in line with our ‘zero tolerance’ approach.
+Perpetrators of sexual harassment are also normally separated from service.

 - Working in Partnership